"She holds babies!"

 And if it's rest she needs, then yes, I do hold the baby.

 Your turn: if you've ever had a newborn in the house, what's the best support a postpartum doula could have offered you?
-Tell me in the comments, or join me on Instagram or in my Facebook Group!
-I'd really love to hear your experiences!
+Tell me in the comments, or join me on Instagram!
+I’d love to hear your experiences!